Operational Guidelines

 Visitor Intake

-2. Whenever practicable, prior to meeting with a visitor, the Office of the Ombudsman will review the following information pertaining to formal complaint processes and litigation, as provided by the division: list(s) of pending matters related to internal division grievance processes, pending special education mediation, due process hearing or litigation, or any other pending mediation, legal or administrative proceeding outside of PWCS, including but not limited to, lawsuits pending in any court, and charges/complaints filed with the Office of Civil Rights of the United States Department of Education, the United States Department of Justice, the United States or Virginia Departments of Labor, the EEOC, the Prince William County Human Rights Commission, the Virginia Department of Education, or any other local, state, or federal agency.
-Pursuant to Policy 180, the ombudsman shall not intervene or participate in any such proceedings.
+2. Whenever practicable, prior to meeting with a visitor, the Office of the Ombuds will review the following information pertaining to formal complaint processes and litigation, as provided by the division: list(s) of pending matters related to internal division grievance processes, pending special education mediation, due process hearing or litigation, or any other pending mediation, legal or administrative proceeding outside of PWCS, including but not limited to, lawsuits pending in any court, and charges/complaints filed with the Office of Civil Rights of the United States Department of Education, the United States Department of Justice, the United States or Virginia Departments of Labor, the EEOC, the Prince William County Human Rights Commission, the Virginia Department of Education, or any other local, state, or federal agency.
+Pursuant to Policy 180, the ombuds shall not intervene or participate in any such proceedings.

 Informal Conflict Resolution

-3. In accordance with the International Ombudsman Association’s Code of Ethics and pursuant to Virginia Code § 2.2-4115-4119 and/or § 8.01-581.22, communications with the Office of the Ombudsman are confidential.
+3. In accordance with the International Ombuds Association’s Code of Ethics and pursuant to Virginia Code § 2.2-4115-4119 and/or § 8.01-581.22, communications with the Office of the Ombuds are confidential.

 Data Collection